🔥 [Join us in NYC] The Customer Engagement Summit:Adapt or Die.

 With that in mind, let’s review the critical questions you should ask when considering and evaluating CEPs.

-4 Questions to Ask When Considering a Customer Engagement Platform:
+7 Questions to Ask When Evaluating an Enterprise Customer Engagement Platform

 1. I already have a CRM or a CDP in place.
 Do I need a CEP also?